Rittenhouse Square: Arts and culture

 Rittenhouse Square is surrounded by high rise residences, luxury apartments, an office tower, restaurants, and other businesses and residences.
 Its green grasses and dozens of benches are popular lunch-time destinations for residents and workers in Philadelphia's Center City neighborhood, while its lion and goat statues are popular gathering spots for small children and their parents.
 The park is a popular dog walking destination for area residents, as was shown in the fictional film In Her Shoes.
 The Square was discussed in a favorable light by Jane Jacobs in her seminal work, The Death and Life of Great American Cities.

 The Rittenhouse neighborhood is home to many cultural institutions, including the Curtis Institute of Music, Philadelphia Youth Orchestra, the Ethical Society, the Philadelphia Art Alliance, the Rosenbach Museum & Library, Plays & Players, the Wine School of Philadelphia, and the Civil War and Underground Railroad Museum.
 Delancey Place is a quiet, historical street lined with Civil War-era mansions and the setting for Hollywood movies, located only two blocks south of the square.

 The square is home to many works of public art.
 Among them is a bas-relief bust of J. William White done by R. Tait McKenzie.
 Billy, the goat was created by Philadelphian Albert Laessle, who also designed the Penguins statue at the Philadelphia Zoo.

 Education

 Residents are in the Albert M. Greenfield School catchment area, named for Albert M. Greenfield, serves grades kindergarten through eight; all persons assigned to Greenfield are zoned to Benjamin Franklin High School.
 Previously South Philadelphia High School was the neighborhood's zoned high school.

-The Curtis Institute of Music, University of the Arts, and Peirce College are all in the Rittenhouse neighborhood.
+The Curtis Institute of Music, and Peirce College are in the Rittenhouse neighborhood.

 The Free Library of Philadelphia operates the Philadelphia City Institute on the first floor and lower level of an apartment complex at 1905 Locust Street; the apartment building is known as 220 West Rittenhouse Square.